 Donation of Medical Equipment and Supplies

-Donations of medical supplies and equipment such as operating room tables, respirators, surgical supplies and echocardiography machines have helped medical facilities of all sizes in Guatemala, Honduras, Nicaragua, Costa Rica, Mexico, Belize, Kenya and Haiti provide much-needed medical services to residents.
+Donations of medical supplies and equipment such as operating room tables, respirators, surgical supplies and echocardiography machines have helped medical facilities of all sizes in Guatemala, Honduras, Nicaragua, Costa Rica, Mexico, Belize, Kenya, Haiti, Tanzania, Panama, Zambia and El Salvador provide much-needed medical services to residents.

 The IMO Program, in partnership with Sanger Heart & Vascular Institute, has helped train medical personnel and physicians in Guatemala, Honduras, Costa Rica, and Belize.
-We have also hosted international medical personnel from Nicaragua, Costa Rica, Honduras, Belize, Guatemala, Cameroon, Moldova, Tanzania and Liberia who spent a few days to several months receiving training in a variety of medical disciplines, including echocardiography, cardiology, pediatrics, orthopaedics and emergency medicine.
+We have also hosted international medical personnel from Nicaragua, Costa Rica, Honduras, Belize, Guatemala, Cameroon, Moldova, Tanzania, Liberia and Uganda who spent a few days to several months receiving training in a variety of medical disciplines, including echocardiography, cardiology, pediatrics, orthopedics and emergency medicine.

 With equipment donations from Carolinas HealthCare System and grant funds, the Program helped assemble and open a modern, 14-bed pediatric intensive care unit at the San Pedro Sula Social Security Hospital in Honduras.

 The IMO Program partnered with the local Ruth Paz Foundation in Honduras to open Central America’s first and only institute for children with burn injuries.
 The Program was able to donate 80 percent of the hospital’s necessary equipment and supplies, including patient beds, operating room tables, monitors, ventilators and disposable supplies.
 The hospital is expected to treat nearly 2,000 patients throughout Central America each year.